6 Ecommerce Abandoned Cart Email Strategies To Recover Lost Sales

 For more information, you should read our article on shopping cart abandonment to understand why shoppers leave their carts and other ways to tackle the problem.

-Top abandoned cart email strategies for eCommerce
+Top abandoned cart email strategies for Shopify

 Because cart abandonment is a problem for many online stores, people often use a set email tactics and actions to tackle with shoppers.
 To rise from the competition, you will need to come up with some creative strategies to send compelling cart abandonment emails and remove all barriers of purchasing.